-Galovic has been at Notre Dame since 2005.
-He is currently Vice President of Strategic Initiatives, an associate professor of education and teacher licensure officer.
+John P. Galovic, Ed.D., became interim President of the College effective May 13, 2019.
+Galovic has been at Notre Dame since 2005 most recently serving as Vice President of Strategic Initiatives and as an associate professor of education and teacher licensure officer.
 He previously served the College as interim Vice President of Academic and Student Affairs and interim Vice President of the Finn Center for Graduate, Adult and Professional Education.
 He also was the College’s interim Director of Intercollegiate Athletics and Chair of the Division of Professional Education.

 The College Story

 Notre Dame College provides a career-focused liberal arts education, so students are prepared to be successful in their chosen fields; service learning and a values-based curriculum, so students get real-world work experience; and caring personal attention in the classroom and in extracurricular activities, so students develop as innovative spirits.

 Founded as an all-women’s school in 1922 by the Sisters of Notre Dame, the College has grown strategically to keep pace with the changing needs of students and the dramatic changes in higher education.
 Notre Dame became coeducational in 2001 and since then, total enrollment has grown from 875 to nearly 1,700.
 But it has never lost sight of its focus on helping students succeed in school, contribute to their communities, deepen their respect for others and become good citizens for life.